UniMath/agda-unimath/src/metric-spaces/neighbors-metric-spaces.lagda.md

 Two elements `x y : A` of a [metric-space](metric-spaces.metric-spaces.md) are
 {{#concept "neighbors" Disambiguation="in a metric space" Agda=neighbor-Metric-Space}}
-if they are in some neighborhhod in `A`, i.e. if there [exists](foundation.existential-quantification.md) some [positive rational number](elementary-number-theory.positive-rational-numbers.md) `δ : ℚ⁺` such that `x` and `y` are `δ`-neighbors in `A`.
+if they are in some neighborhood in `A`, i.e., if there [exists](foundation.existential-quantification.md) some [positive rational number](elementary-number-theory.positive-rational-numbers.md) `δ : ℚ⁺` such that `x` and `y` are `δ`-neighbors in `A`.
 Being neighbors in a